DFC302/hack_tips/actuators.md

 # Spring Boot Actuator Endpoint Bruteforce Wordlist

-When hunting for exposed Spring Boot Actuator endpoints, use this comprehensive wordlist with tools like **ffuf, gobuster, feroxbuster, and dirsearch**.
+When hunting for exposed Spring Boot Actuator endpoints, use this comprehensive wordlist with tools like **ffuf, gobuster, feroxbuster, and feroxbuster**.

 ---